richardscarrott/ok-computer/README.md

 // new Error('Expected string')
 ```

-Therefore, most of the built-in validation functions expose two versions, one which accepts a custom error and another which is already pre-loaded with an error string:
+Therefore, most of the built-in validation functions expose two versions, one accepting a custom error and another which is pre-loaded with an error string:

 ```js
 import { string, $string, number, $number } from 'ok-computer';